-- Locate portable toilets in a convenient locations throughout the site - Prepare level, gravel surface and provide clear access to the toilets for servicing and for on-site personnel - Construct earth berm perimiter (see Earth Berm Barrier Sheet), control for spill / leak protection. - Anchor the portable toilet to prevent tipping
+- Locate portable toilets in convenient locations throughout the site. - Prepare level, gravel surface and provide clear access to the toilets for servicing and for on-site personnel. - Construct earth berm perimeter (See Earth Berm Barrier Information Sheet), control for spill/protection leak.

-No limitations
+No limitations.

-- Portable toilets should be maintained in good working order by licensed service with daily observation for leak detection - Regular waste collection should be arranged with licensed service - All waste should be deposited in sanitary sewer system for treatment with appropriate agency approval
+- Portable toilets should be maintained in good working order by licensed service with daily observation for leak detection. - Regular waste collection should be arranged with licensed service. - All waste should be deposited in sanitary sewer system for treatment with appropriate agency approval.